Lots of Nothing: Year-end charts

-Certification
+Certifications

 Benee version

 On 10 January 2022, Spacey Jane released a remix of "Lots of Nothing" featuring New Zealand singer Benee.
 It is the band's first track with a featured artist.
-Upon release, Harper wrote "it's so cool to see a song that I wrote over two years ago have new life breathed into it like this".
+Upon release, Harper wrote: "It's so cool to see a song that I wrote over two years ago have new life breathed into it like this".
 Musically, the track features Benee performing one verse herself, and providing background vocals in the original's first verse, chorus and bridge.